Oh God, not today. Please, not today.

 “Muzukashii ne…” the man hissed.
 It would be difficult.
 Tyler had lived in Japan long enough to know that was as good as a blanket no.

-Tyler groaned, and a sense of dread started to wrap itself around him.
+Tyler groaned, and his dread started to simmer again.
 He felt a little ashamed sleeping overnight in the station like some dirty vagabond, but at this point, he wasn’t sure what other options he had.
 He scanned the station for an outlet and dragged his feet over to the bench closest to it.

 The old thing creaked under him as he sat down.
 He set his belongings down: a backpack and a few gifts he was bringing for people in Tokyo.
 A new Seiko watch for his brother, and some Korean cosmetics his friend Rachel, another English teacher he met in his new-arrival orientation in Tokyo six months ago, mentioned that she wanted.